-Yes, I was fed and clothed, given an education and a great house to grow up in, but I’m not sure how appreciated I was as a young child, or how I was held, physically, mentally or emotionally.
-Parents in the 1950’s-60’s tended to follow Dr. Spock’s parenting suggestions about not spoiling children by not holding them too much.
+Yes, I was fed and clothed, given an education and a great house to grow up in.
+I’m not sure how appreciated I was as a young child.
+It’s unclear whether I was held, physically, mentally or emotionally.
+Parents in the 1950’s-60’s tended to follow Dr. Spock’s parenting suggestions about not spoiling children.
+He recommended not holding babies too much.
 I was definitely from the “let them cry it out” generation, for good or for ill– mostly for ill.

 Sometimes, jealousy plays out for me as an adult, when I notice other people that I know, mostly friends, who are able to get their needs met; for companionship, friendship, feeling valued and cared for